 • Evaluates national program delivery

-Each of the 31 local PHNs are represented as a petal in the model:
+Each of the 31 local PHNs are represented as a petal in the model is:

 PHN MyMedicare Implementation Program Resources